Cloud-Temple/product-llmaas-how-to/transkryptor/README_EN.md

 -   **📝 Prompt Management**: Allows providing an initial prompt to guide the Whisper model and improve transcription relevance for specific contexts.
 -   **🗣️ Multilingual Support**: Specify the audio language for better accuracy.
 -   **📄 Verbatim Output**: Generates a complete transcription of the audio file.
+-   **🔄 Error Resilience**: Implements a retry mechanism with exponential backoff in case of API errors, making the script more resilient to temporary network issues.

 ## 🆕 New Features